-So when Umemba made her declaration, Creel was the right person to hear it.
+So, when Umemba made her declaration, Creel was the right person to hear it.
 “Why wait for some big group to change this?
-We can do this ourselves,’” she says.
+We can do this ourselves,’” she told Umemba.

-Today, the women are a two-person team intent on taking on — and solving — the patient diversity problem on the diabetes landscape.
+Today, the women are a two-person team intent on taking on — and solving — the patient diversity problem in the diabetes landscape.

 Creating the first POCLWD event meant being cognitive of those nuances and creating a space where all feel welcome, comfortable — and yes, where others look not just like them, but also unlike one another overall.
 True diversity.